Kayrim/SpartaConnect/README.md

 3. View ==> Solution Explorer ==> SpartaConnect_API ==> SQLQUERY.sql
 4. Run Query ==> Choose Server e.g. (localdb)
 5. Open spart-front-end in Visual Code
+6. Create a new terminal and type 'npm install node-modules' and press enter and wait for it to install
-6. Build and Run SpartaConnect_API.sln
+7. Build and Run SpartaConnect_API.sln
-7. Within Visual Code with spart-front-end open access the terminal and input npm start
+8. Within Visual Code with spart-front-end open access the terminal and input npm start
-8. Press enter to run
+9. Press enter to run

 ### Prerequisites